aiteq/messenger-bot/README.md

 #### Embedded JavaScript Templates
 [EJS](http://ejs.co/) is a very simple templating language that helps to create HTML for the pages to be shown in a programmatic way with injecting values.
 The package uses the EJS for **rendering Chat Extensions**.

+#### Jest
+[Jest](https://facebook.github.io/jest/) is yet another unit testing framework by Facebook.
+It covers all needed unit testing areas: tests definition, assertion and code coverage measuring and reporting.
+In addition the Jest supports TypeScript and Promises.
+It's interface is just right balanced between descriptiveness and verbosity, so its using is very intuitive..

 #### Grunt
 As a task runner the [Grunt](https://gruntjs.com/) helps to organize building, releasing and maintaining the package.